Geoff1900/nwisbeta.github.io/pages/apiguides/apiguides_getting_started_hapi.md

 See [`Observation` resource search page](https://dhew.wales.nhs.uk/hapi-fhir-jpaserver-example/resource?serverId=home&pretty=true&resource=Observation) as example.

+### Resources as a Swagger file
+See [list of resources demonstrated in the use cases](/swaggerindex.html) displayed in the Swagger editor.

 ## Rate limit

 No rate limit applied on this server: suitable for testing purposes only.